fhanau/mspack/readme.md

 The mzXML implementation does not support all features as the format has been superseded by mzML. mzXML is limited to 32-bit files and does not support the block-based I/O feature.

 ### Licenses and Acknowledgements
 mspredict is available under the Apache License.
-It uses the tinyxml2 library by Lee Thomason and base64 by William Sherif, consult the source code for license information of these libraries.
+It uses the tinyxml2 library by Lee Thomason, SHA1 by Dominik Reichl and base64 by William Sherif.
+Consult the source code for license information of these libraries.
 The mspredict XML parsing code is partially based on the parsing code of [Masscomp](https://github.com/iochoa/MassComp) by Ruochen Yang, Xi Chen, and Idoia Ochoa.

 ### Authors
 Felix Hanau and Idoia Ochoa, University of Illinois at Urbana-Champaign